 The boxer is a very strong “square” dog.
 Boxers love to walk, but the owner should never forget the leash.
 It’s also better to refrain from aggressive games.
 Still, boxers recognize all members of the family and can play well with the children.

-The boxer breed was bred in feudal Germany and dates back to the line of bulldogs that existed in Europe in the XVI century.
-Its ancestors were used in hunting wild boars and other big wild animals.
-The first puppy in a new breed was given a name “Box.”
-Boxers qualities, such as their strength, were highly valued by farmers and shopkeepers.
+The boxer breed has its origins in feudal Germany and dates back to the line of bulldogs that existed in Europe in the 16th century.
+These ancestors lived for hunting wild boars and other big wild animals.
+The first puppy in the new breed received the name “Box”.
+Boxer’s qualities, such as their strength, were highly valued by farmers and shopkeepers.

 Weight: 100-125 lbs